 - If you knew back then what you know now, would you still have chosen to work in this field?

 - Everyone needs improvement in something.
-What specifically do you believe you need to improve upon?
+What specifically do you believe could be improved?

-When addressing questions which seek to identify your weaknesses or something needing improvement, too much honesty might be problematic.
-In such situations, you might want to soften your answer a bit by talking about something which the employer is apt to not see as a serious issue, or perhaps use the opportunity to reinforce your desire to further develop your skills.
+When addressing questions that seek to identify your weaknesses or something needing improvement, too much honesty might be problematic.
+In such situations, you might want to soften your answer a bit by talking about something which the employer is apt to not see as a serious flaw, or perhaps use the opportunity to reinforce your desire to further develop your skills.

 For example, you are asked: